 don't forget to scroll to the recipe card for amounts and full method

 - bananas- two ripe bananas, the riper the better as they are providing the sweetness in this recipe.
+Fresh banana is the best for this, but if like me you stash brown ones in the freezer, they will also work well from frozen.

 - yoghurt- I've used greek yoghurt that I made myself (find out how here).
 A good alternative is the Jalna Pot Set Greek or Similar.